ruizhang84/Android-team/Project2/Docs/DesignDocument.md

 ## 2 Architectural Design

-*The architecture provides the high-level design view of a system and provides a basis for more detailed design work.
-These subsections describe the top-level components of the system you are building and their relationships.*

 ### 2.1 Component Diagram

 *This section should provide and describe a diagram that shows the various components and how they are connected.
 This diagram shows the logical/functional components of the system, where each component represents a cluster of related functionality.
 In the case of simple systems, where there is a single component, this diagram may be unnecessary; in these cases, simply state so and concisely state why.*